Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 Can I drink harvested rainwater?

-Technically yes, but only with a properly designed potable-grade filtration system — typically sediment filtration, activated carbon, UV sterilization, and often reverse osmosis.
+Technically yes, but only with a properly designed potable-grade filtration system that includes sediment filtration, activated carbon, UV sterilization, and often reverse osmosis.
 Most states require this level of treatment and a licensed professional installation if rainwater is used for any drinking or cooking application.
 Without appropriate treatment, rainwater can carry bacteria, heavy metals, and atmospheric contaminants.
 Start with irrigation use and upgrade your filtration if you later want potable capacity.

 How much money can I save with a rainwater harvesting system?